Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 The biggest selling point for fat freezing is its non-invasive nature.
 You go in for your session, you lay down and let the wand do its work.
 No needles, incisions, or anesthesia.

-Liposuction, on the other hand, has some invasiveness.
+Liposuction, on the other hand, is considered a minimal invasive surgical procedure.
 It’s one step above a non-invasive procedure.
 Minimally-Invasive procedures like liposuction aren’t surgery as they require no stitches, but they do penetrate the skin with a tiny cannula to reach the fat cells underneath.

 But herein lies the crux for some patients: Yes, fat freezing is only external, but that doesn’t mean it doesn’t hurt.
 If you’ve ever applied an ice pack to a sore foot or arm, you’ll agree that the cold starts hurting pretty fast.
 Patients have reported the same with CoolSculpting.
 Without the anesthesia, you avoid the needle, but you’re not pain-free.
 It’s a matter of choice.